nimeshneema/William-Apple-Developer-Platform/Notes/Function.markdown

     -   It is called variously as function specification or function interface.

-    -   The purpose of declaration is to specify the existance and guide usage format of the function.
+    -   The purpose of declaration is to specify the existence and guide usage format of the function.

     -   Most compiled libraries have an accompanying file listing function declaration that acts as guide for both the compiler and the users (developers).